ztwater/AdaptEval/README.md

 `metadata.json` includes all metadata of our tasks, contexts and annotations.
 You can traverse this file to obtain task requirements, related SO posts and GitHub projects, etc.

-All repositories in ***AdaptEval*** are included in the `benchmark/` folder.
-Each repository is associated with an integer index `REPO_ID` and a corresponding folder.
-The repository folder contains two subfolders, i.e., `dataset_items/` and `{GITHUB_REPO_NAME}`.
+All repositories in ***AdaptEval*** are included in the `benchmark/` directory.
+Each repository is associated with an integer index `REPO_ID` and a corresponding directory.
+The repository directory contains two sub-directories, i.e., `dataset_items/` and `{GITHUB_REPO_NAME}`.

-The first folder `dataset_items/` includes all materials we have created during benchmark construction, as shown in the following:
+The first directory `dataset_items/` includes all materials we have created during benchmark construction, as shown in the following:
 1. Reused Snippet: the reused SO code, whose name is `35804945_0.py` the first consecutive numbers is the answer id of the SO post.
 You can access it by visiting `stackoverflow.com/a/35804945`.
 2. Adapted Snippet: the adapted function in the GitHub project.
 We extract the target function from the original file for your convenience, whose name is the original file name in the GitHub project (maybe with an additional prefix `ctx_` for the identification purpose).
 3. Adaptation Task: all the annotations for each adaptation task is provided, with a text file `task_description.txt` describing our task-level description, and an `annotated_adaptations.txt` file to record the adaptation type, adaptation-level description and dependencies for each adaptation.
 4. Test Suite: all the task-level and adaptation-level tests, whose file name has a prefix `test_`.
 5. Linked Posts: all the SO posts referenced by the target GitHub code file.
 We also retain the extracted code snippets from answer posts.
-These are located in the `linked_posts/` folder,
+These are located in the `linked_posts/` directory,

 After downloading our complete GitHub repositories, you can unzip them in their corresponding directories (`benchmark/{REPO_ID}`). `GITHUB_REPO_NAME` stands for the original GitHub repository name.
-This is the second folder.
-We have pre-install the requirments in the `venv/` folder and included the tests in the `tests/test_adapteval/` folder.
+We have included the tests in its `tests/test_adapteval/` directory.
+To install the required dependencies, we have froze the environment in the `requirements.txt` under `benchmark/{REPO_ID}` directory. *The detailed instruction is in the **3.
+Data Downloading** section.*

-`evaluation` repository is our replication package for evaluation, where `prompts` directory places our prompts for all settings available in AdaptEval.
+`evaluation` directory is our replication package for evaluation, where `prompts` directory places our prompts for all settings available in AdaptEval.

-`obfuscated-version/` repository provides the mutated code for data leakage evaluation and mitigation, which contains the abstract syntax tree of the reused snippet, its original version, its obfuscated version and a json file `deobfuscated_map.json` to restore the identifier names of LLM-generated code for test execution.
+`obfuscated-version/` directory provides the mutated code for data leakage evaluation and mitigation, which contains the abstract syntax tree of the reused snippet, its original version, its obfuscated version and a json file `deobfuscated_map.json` to restore the identifier names of LLM-generated code for test execution.

 `figures` directory includes illustrative figures for AdaptEval.